nearform/openshift-ansible/reference-architecture/gcp/README.md

 ### Prerequisites

-The set of packages is required on the host running the Ansible playbooks:
+The set of packages is required on the host running the deployment:
 ```
 sudo yum update
 sudo yum install curl python which tar qemu-img openssl git ansible python-libcloud python2-jmespath java-1.8.0-openjdk-headless httpd-tools python2-passlib